8 - 11 February | Aberdeen's Festival of Light | 'Play the Night'

 We are delighted to be welcoming keynote speaker Martin Green, who has successfully led Hull as the City of Culture 2017.
 He is joined by the First Lady of Iceland, Eliza Reid who is the co-founder of Iceland Writers Retreat as well as very actively promoting the art and literature scene in Iceland, and Sif Gunnarsdóttir, Director of the Nordic House in the Faroe Islands.

-We hear from the people directly involved in changing the cultural scene in Aberdeen, including Nuno Sacramento, who has been newly appointed as the Director of Peacock Visual Arts and Steve Slater Director of City Moves whilst Look Again's Hilary Nicoll will lead a panel quizzing artist working in the public realm.
-From our year-round residency programme we will bring together artists who we have supported working collaboratively in Aberdeen, Bury and Blackpool
+We hear from the people directly involved in changing the cultural scene in Aberdeen, including Nuno Sacramento, who has been newly appointed as the Director of Peacock Visual Arts and Steve Slater Director of City Moves whilst Look Again's Hilary Nicoll will lead a panel quizzing an artist and a curator working in the public realm.
+From our year-round residency programme we will bring together artists who we have supported working collaboratively in Aberdeen, Bury and Blackpool.

 Ticket prices include entry to both days at the conference and lunch.